krathjen/studiolibrary/README.md

 Studio Library is a python-based Qt tool for managing poses and animation in Maya.

-## Next Release

-The next major release is in active development!
-In order to ensure smooth progress, we kindly request that merge requests primarily focus on fixes or small changes.
-Thank you.

 ## Features

 * Save poses and animation